Formerly Willenhall Musical Society

 It would seem that musicians are like buses.. they always come in twos !

 At long last we have a Deputy Musical Director and Accompanist and an Accompanist.
 We are extremely fortunate to have secured the services of Dr Edd Caine as Deputy MD and Accompanist, and Nick Jeavons as Accompanist.
 Edd has a glittering CV and is talented and versatile whilst Nick rejoins us after a stint in London.
 We already know what a good accompanist he is.
 We look forward to producing some excellent concerts between us.
-Nick has recently become a father and Edd is expecting to join that wonderful club any day now.
-Good luck to both of them!
+They have both recently become fathers for the first time so good luck to both of them!

 Dr Edd Caine Nick Jeavons